PeterWong327/study-guide-notes/web-architecture.md

 - Why is it important that users cannot modify their cookies?
   - Users cannot modify their cookies because cookies are used for authentication purposes and persistence of user data.
 If the cookies are modified, then users may be able to access other users' data and functionality on a web application.
 This is to prevent sensitive data from being accessed by other users.

 - When are cookies sent to the server?
   - Cookies for a page are sent from the browser to the server for every request to the same domain (original page request, ajax requests, images, stylesheets, scripts, and fonts).

 - What is the danger of an XSS?
   - Cross-site Scripting (XSS) is dangerous because an attacker can manipulate a web application that utilizes user input to insert a string that will be used within a web page and treated as code by the victim's browser.
 Once this is done, an attacker can gain access to a user's cookies, location, webcam, microphone, and their files.

+- What is a CSRF Attack?
+  -

+- How can you prevent CSRF Vulnerabilities?